 Defined by BleachBit

-In addition to the environment variables defined by the operating system, BleachBit defines enviroment variables for convenience and compatability.
+In addition to the environment variables defined by the operating system, BleachBit defines environment variables for convenience and compatibility.

 Linux